Contact Us Today! 314.259.1900 | info@andersonarchival.com

 Your digitization company needs to know your collection inside and out in order to create metadata that powers an effective and comprehensive search.

-What Does This Process Look Like?
+What Does The Metadata Process Look Like?

 When working with a digitization company, the process of building metadata and tagging the collection is ongoing.
 Once the process has started, you and your archival team may need to go back to the beginning to review your goals and refocus based on new findings.